Last Updated: May 23, 2018

 Amobee’s business intelligence product uses data from a variety of sources to provide agencies and advertisers with a broad understanding of consumer sentiment.
 The business intelligence product does not use such data to target advertisements to users.

 B(2).
 What Information Is Collected and How It Is Collected

-Through the Partner Carriers, Amobee collects Internet usage information about users.
-For example, Amobee collects the domain and user-agent of websites visited by users and of resources loaded from those websites.
-The carriers also provide Amobee with basic demographic information about the users such as their gender and age.
-Amobee does not have access to the full URLs visited or to any PII about the users.
+Through the Partner Carriers, Amobee collects information about users.
+For example, Amobee collects the domain (in some cases the full URL) and user-agent of websites visited by users and of resources loaded from those websites.
+The carriers also provide Amobee with basic demographic information about the users such as their gender and age as well as location information.

-Amobee’s business intelligence product uses information from Business Partners, including Internet traffic data, public social media posts and Internet traffic from the Partner Carriers.
+Amobee’s business intelligence product uses information from Business Partners, including Internet traffic data, public social media posts and the aforementioned information from the Partner Carriers.